Fewer pivots and more shock absorbers in

-It is quite common to have internal and/or external customer service teams in companies that take different positions regarding requirements, complaints or suggestions.
+It is quite common for companies to have internal and/or external customer service teams that take different positions in response to requests, complaints or suggestions.

-Below are some types that could help you identify and take actions that increase the positive perception of the work team:
+Here are some types that could help you identify and take actions to increase the positive perception of the work team:

 Pivot

-They result in a “pivot” for someone else to resolve.
-They can even generate in the client a wrong perception of a prompt solution, in the face of requirements that are not achievable due to their complexity.
-These people can cause a loss of reliability in the entire work team and generate wear and tear on the team that receives and finally resolves the request.
-They require much more arduous work, since you must constantly train, accompany and teach how each type of requirement is resolved.
+They result in a "pivot" for someone else to solve.
+They can even generate in the client a wrong perception of a prompt solution, in the face of requirements that are not feasible due to their complexity.
+These people can lead to a loss of reliability in the entire work team. and generates wear and tear on the team that receives and finally resolves the request.
+They require a much more arduous work, since they must be constantly trained, accompanied and taught how to solve each type of request.

 Spring

-Like the previous type, they have partial knowledge of the product, but try to retain the need without passing responsibility to someone else, and their responses to the customer may be unfounded.
-This could generate an adverse effect, skepticism from the client and the need ends up being escalated with someone else, producing a cancellation that implies a constant rotation of interlocutors.
+Same as the previous type, have partial knowledge of the product, but try to retain the need without shifting the responsibility to someone else and your responses to the customer may be unfounded.
+This could generate an adverse effect, skepticism from the client and the need results in being escalated to someone else, producing a cancellation that implies a constant rotation of interlocutors.

 At this point, it is important to reinforce training on the product, since the purpose of solving is already immersed in its management.